Elliston Park self-guided nature walk

 Stop 1: Start

 Take your time.
 Enjoy the many birds, animals and different plants you will see here.
-Visit all the stops or as many as you like in any order you like.
+Visit all the stops or as many as you like in any order.

-Before you head out into the park, have a look around and notice the different tree species.
-Some are native to Alberta and many are not.
-There are a few tree species like the mountain ash which did not grow in this region prior to human introduction, but have managed to successfully grow and even reproduce on their own with limited success.
+Before heading out into the park, look around and notice the different tree species.
+Some are native to Alberta, and many are not.
+A few tree species, like the mountain ash, did not grow in this region before human introduction but have successfully grown and even reproduced on their own with limited success.
 They can and have spread into our natural areas and parks.
-Although they may not be truly invasive in comparison to some invasive plants, they manage to multiply to a small extent.
+Although they may not be genuinely invasive compared to some invasive plants, they multiply to a small extent.

-And there are other types of trees here in Elliston Park which are also introduced non-native species growing successfully, except that they are not reproducing and spreading on their own.
+There are other types of trees here in Elliston Park that are also introduced non-native species growing successfully, except that they are not reproducing and spreading on their own.
 An example of one of these types of trees is the ponderosa pine.

 One of the most contentious trees in Calgary, Poplar trees are loathed by some and yet loved by others.
-Perhaps one of the most suited and best growing trees for the harsh and often variable climactic conditions of southern Alberta, poplar trees are a great choice for an area where they have space to grow.
+Perhaps one of the most suited and best-growing trees for the harsh and often variable climactic conditions of southern Alberta, poplar trees are an excellent choice for an area where they have space to grow.
 Because grow they will!
-One of the faster growing of the trees you see here in Elliston Park, the native Balsam Poplars as well as the many hybridized poplar trees which have been planted in Calgary are known to have shallow aggressive roots which can create problems.
-Some consider them a messy tree as they perpetually shed twigs and small branches, or in spring when the poplar fuzz/fluff can make it 'snow' in July.
+One of the fastest growing trees in Elliston Park, the native Balsam Poplars, and the many hybridized poplar trees planted in Calgary, are known to have shallow, aggressive roots, which can create problems.
+Some consider them a messy tree as they perpetually shed twigs and small branches or in spring when the poplar fuzz/fluff can make it 'snow' in July.

-But give them a nice open area to grow, far from any infrastructure, and poplar trees are great.
+But give them a nice open area to grow, far from any infrastructure, and poplar trees are plentiful.
 Enjoy the view of the lake at this waypoint and take a look at this hybrid poplar.
-There are a few tell tale signs that it is not a native Balsam Poplar and even more identifying features that distinguish it from Aspen Poplars.
+There are a few telltale signs that it is not a native Balsam Poplar and even more identifying features that distinguish it from Aspen Poplars.

 Stop 3: A walk in the woods

-Feel free to explore the 'Birthplace Forests' which surround the lake here in Elliston Park.
-Take particular note of the new poplar shoots which have sprouted up from the lateral roots of previously planted poplar trees in these forests.
-The result, is a forest which has begun expanding and successfully re-generating on its own.
+Feel free to explore the 'Birthplace Forests' surrounding the lake in Elliston Park.
+Take particular note of the new poplar shoots that have sprouted from the lateral roots of previously planted poplar trees in these forests.
+The result is a forest that has begun expanding and successfully regenerating independently.
 Not all trees do this.
-Take for example the lone elm tree growing next to the lake.
-If conditions are perfect, a few of its seeds may germinate in spring, but it will never clone itself suckering from one or many of its roots.
-The many different poplar species in the poplar genus have evolved to do this and it has proven to be an advantage.
+Take, for example, the lone elm tree growing next to the lake.
+If conditions are perfect, a few seeds may germinate in spring but will never clone themselves, suckering from one or many of their roots.
+The many different poplar species in the poplar genus have evolved to do this, and it has proven to be an advantage.

 Stop 4: Florence?
 Nope, Forest Lawn!

 The tall columnar shape of Swedish columnar aspen and towering poplars will remind you of a movie set in Florence with vineyards and rolling countryside sunsets.
-But why not plant one of these beauties in your own yard.
-Increasingly popular as an urban tree because of its ability to fill a small space with great vertical growth, these columnar varieties are becoming increasingly seen in Calgary.
+But why not plant one of these beauties in your yard?
+These columnar varieties are becoming increasingly seen in Calgary because they are increasingly popular as urban trees because of their ability to fill a small space with incredible vertical growth.

 undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null,undefined/null